 Overview

 HILT CRC’s Education & Training program is a major catalyst for equipping Australia’s future workforce with the skills required to adapt to low-carbon markets and be sustainable for the long term.
-We provide opportunities to both retain expertise in the industry and attract new entrants to it.
+We provide opportunities to both retain expertise in the industry and attract new entrants.

 We do this by:

-- Assisting with VET training to fill skills gaps in the industry,
+- Assisting with vocational education and training to fill skills gaps in industry

-- Disseminating current research results through webinars and conferences.
+- Disseminating research results through webinars and conferences.

 Postgraduate RESEARCH Opportunities